 After you have added a collector, you can configure the collector for your database.
 You can also link a database on the application flow maps to a database instance monitored by Database Visibility.

-For information on the fields you must complete in order for the Database Agent to monitor the database server in addition to the database server, see Configure the Database Agent to Monitor Server Hardware.
+For information on the fields to complete in order for the Database Agent to monitor the server hardware in addition to the database, see Configure the Database Agent to Monitor Server Hardware.

 Verify Collector Setup